Fellowship in PET/CT imaging

 The fully structured fellowship program has the following daily schedule:

-special tracer days covering F-Choline, F-Fluoride, Ga-DOTATATE and FET brain imaging
+- special tracer days covering F-Choline, F-Fluoride, Ga-DOTATATE

 Details for qualification to attend this fellowship program are outlined under “program entry requirements for participants” and “general description of certification program”